Manishearth/manishearth.github.io/source/drafts/gc.md

 While this may restrict the flexibility of the garbage collector itself, this is actually pretty good for us from the side of API design: the garbage collection phase can only happen in certain well-known moments of the code, which means we only need to make things safe across _those_ boundaries.
 Many of the designs we shall look at build off of this observation.

-## Tracing
+## Commonalities

-Before getting into the actual examples of GC design, I want to point out a commonality of design between all of them: how they do tracing.
+Before getting into the actual examples of GC design, I want to point out some commonalities of design between all of them, especially around how they do tracing:

+### Tracing

 "Tracing" is the operation of traversing the graph of GC objects, starting from your roots and perusing their children, and their children's children, and so on.